stephgeorge22/team-profile-generator/README.md

 # Team Profile Generator

 ## Description
-This application prompts the user with employee related questions for managers, engineers and teams.
+This application prompts the user with employee related questions for managers, engineers and interns.
 The inputs are used to generate an html file with the team information.

 ## Table of Contents